Otis Williams: Additional works

-In 1989, Otis Williams was inducted into The Rock and Roll Hall of Fame as a member of The Temptations.
-Williams received an honorary doctorate from Stillman College in May 2006.

 Personal life

 Williams married Josephine Rogers in 1961; the couple's son, Otis Lamont Miles, was born the same year.
 He and Josephine divorced in 1964.
 Otis Lamont Miles was a construction worker who died from falling off a building in a workplace accident in Detroit in 1985.

-Williams was engaged to Patti LaBelle.
-She ended the engagement when he asked her to quit music and become a housewife.
+Otis has no grandchildren.

 Williams was married to Ann Cain from 1967 to 1973.
-He married his third wife, Arleata "Goldie" Williams (née Carter), in 1983.
-Arleata Williams' daughter Elan Carter became 1994's Playboys Playmate of the Month for June 1994.
+Cain was Ike Turner and Tina Turner's housekeeper.
+He married his third wife, Arleata "Goldie" Williams (née Carter), in 1983-1997.
+Arleata Williams' daughter Elan Carter was Playboys Playmate of the Month for June 1994.

+Awards and honors

+In 1989, Williams was inducted into the Rock and Roll Hall of Fame as a member of the Temptations.
+He received an honorary doctorate from Stillman College in May 2006.